If you DON’T want to spend ⅓ of your life making someone else’s dreams come true…

 Absolutely.
 I love that so much.
 And, and it’s sometimes it’s this idea that we’re actually telling ourselves stories about what will happen when ugh, we’re completely making it up.
 I’ve had students that are like, I’m afraid to tell my, my boss or my coworkers that I’m learning how to do copywriting.
 And I’ve had so many of my students turn their 9 to 5 boss into a client because they went to go, oh my gosh, yeah, they went to go leave.
 And the boss was like, well are you looking for clients because I really want you to stay in this capacity.

-And so sometimes we tell ourselves stories about how, how things are gonna go and, and you know, again, like Amy said, it’s important to like make sure you’re not breaking any rules and that you’re doing everything by the book.
+And so sometimes we tell ourselves stories about how, how things are gonna go and, and you know, again, like Amy said, it’s important to make sure you’re not breaking any rules and that you’re doing everything by the book.
 But oftentimes we put our own boundaries and stories that get in our way.
 And like the entrepreneurial spirit is great.
-I love that I have team members that have entrepreneurial spirits and are selling things and are creating things on the side.
-And I think, I think it’s incredible.
+I love that I have team members who have entrepreneurial spirits and are selling things and are creating things on the side.
+And I think it’s incredible.
 So before we wrap up, I have one last question for you.
 If you could give Amy advice, maybe the one I met at that conference 14 years ago, what advice would you give her, and past me, you might as well give past me some advice since we’re both at the same conference.
 What advice would you give her?

 Oh, so much I want to tell her, but one thing I would tell her is that you have to be willing to play a bigger game.
 You cannot continue to play small.
 So I say that because when I went out on my own, I was very afraid to put myself out there.
 I would make a bunch of videos and then not post any of them.
 And my husband would be like, what are you doing in there all day making those videos?
 Where are they?
 Because he’s looking online for him.
 And I told him, I’m so afraid what my old coworkers are going to say about me doing this.
 Or like, what is Tony Robbins gonna think when he sees these videos of me teaching social media and all of that?